-Modern dating has left heterosexual men more lonely and single than they’ve been in 30 years, according to a recent article released by Psychology Today.
+Modern dating has left heterosexual guys more lonely and single than in 30 years, according to a recent article released by Psychology Today.

 Author Greg Matos, PsyD, found “men have become a larger portion of that growing group of long-term single people.”

-Essentially, straight men have less opportunities at securing romantic connections as women raise their dating standards and start sticking to their boundaries more than they did before.
+Essentially, straight men have fewer opportunities to secure romantic connections as women raise their dating standards and start sticking to their boundaries more than they did before.

 While romantic love isn’t needed for happiness, the article noted men “typically are happier and healthier when partnered.”